KomputeProject/kompute/_sources/overview/python-package.rst.txt

 This section provides an overview of the Python Package from a functionality perspective.
 If you wish to see examples check the `Python Simple & Advanced Examples section <python-examples.html>`_ all the classes and their respective functions you can find that in the `Python Class Reference Section <python-reference.html>`_.

-Below is a diagram that provides insights on the relationship between Vulkan Kompute objects and Vulkan resources, which primarily encompass ownership of either CPU and/or GPU memory.
+Below is a diagram that provides insights on the relationship between Kompute objects and Vulkan SDK resources, which primarily encompass ownership of either CPU and/or GPU memory.

 .. image:: ../images/kompute-architecture.jpg
    :width: 70%